ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("OncoBayes2")` Bayesian Logistic Regression for Oncology Dose-Escalation Trials.
 It provides flexible functions for Bayesian meta-analytic modeling of the incidence of Dose Limiting Toxicities (DLTs) by dose level, under treatment regimes involving any number of combination partners.

 -   `r pkg("UnifiedDoseFinding")`{#UnifiedDoseFinding} In many phase I trials, the design goal is to find the dose associated with a certain target toxicity rate, or the goal can be to find the dose with a certain weighted sum of rates of various toxicity grades, or to find the dose with a certain mean value of a continuous response.
 This package provides the setup and calculations needed to run a dose-finding trial with non-binary endpoints and performs simulations to assess design's operating characteristics under various scenarios.

--   `r pkg("dfped")`{#dfped} A unified method for designing and analysing dose-finding trials in paediatrics, while bridging information from adults, is proposed in the dfped package.
-The dose range can be calculated under three extrapolation methods: linear, allometry and maturation adjustment, using pharmacokinetic (PK) data, assuming that target exposures are the same in both populations.

 -   `r pkg("DoseFinding")` provides functions for the design and analysis of dose-finding experiments (for example pharmaceutical Phase II clinical trials).
 It provides functions for: multiple contrast tests, fitting non-linear dose-response models, calculating optimal designs and an implementation of the `r pkg("MCPMod")` methodology, but currently only normally distributed homoscedastic endpoints are supported.